01 of 53

 Celosia - Annual Dazzle

 Celosia are great for non-stop color all season long.
 They bloom early and just keep getting larger and better.
 And they are almost neon in color.
-Again, they don't blend well with just any plant.
+They don't blend well with just any plant.
 The red varieties tend to lean toward the burgundy purples, so they do combine with burgundy foliage and make nice additions to containers with dark leaved sweet potato vines or the juxtaposition of neon green 'Marguerite'.Continue to 7 of 53 below.

 07 of 53